 The Corporation provides NEOs with other personal benefits and perquisites that the Corporation believes are reasonable and consistent with its overall compensation program to better enable the Corporation to attract and retain superior employees for key positions.
 Benefits include group health, dental, group life insurance, short-term and long-term disability, accidental death & dismemberment, a fitness subsidy, and educational reimbursements, all of which are generally available to all salaried employees and do not discriminate in scope, terms or operation between employees of the same classification.
-In 2011, the Corporation also provided NEOs with vehicles as part of the NEOs' personal benefits and perquisites, which benefit has been eliminated effective February 28, 2012.
+The Corporation also previously provided NEOs with vehicles as part of the NEOs' personal benefits and perquisites, which benefit was eliminated effective February 28, 2012.